floriandejonckheere/metal_archives/README.md

 Calling any attribute other than `id` will cause all data to be fetched and any errors to be thrown.
 Refer to the respective methods to find out what errors are thrown in what circumstances.

-Models can be forced to load all data by calling the `:load!` method.
+Models can be forced to load all data by calling the `load!` method.

 ## Cache

 In order not to stress the Metal Archives server, you can quickly set up a local proxy that caches the requests.

 ```
+# Generate TLS client certificates for NGINX
+openssl req -nodes -new -x509  -keyout nginx/client.key -out nginx/client.pem

+# Start proxy server
 docker-compose up -d
 ```

-A caching proxy server is now available on `http://localhost/`.
+A caching proxy server is now available on `http://localhost:8080/`.

 ## Testing